jamco88/FOS_analytics/README.md

 ##### Loading the tables
 The below tables need to be loaded into SAS VA, this can be done in SAS Visual Data Builder (to import File > Import Data...).
 They need to be uploaded into the following location **Shared Data/SAS Visual Analytics/Public/LASR/FOS scanning/RAW2**

-All tables need to be uploaded as <name>_tng - This was due to permission errors.
+All tables need to be uploaded with the suffix of **_tng** - This was due to permission errors.

 **Note: When uploading the TOPIC_TIMESERIES table set rows to scan to 100,000 otherwise some values can become truncated**